llevi/smcal/README.md

 # Smart calculator written in python

-Modules contains keywords which recongnised by the code.
+Modules contains keywords which recognised by the code.
 Only 2 keywords can be passed in a satement and needs to be in the same module

 ## Current modules